MicrosoftDocs/partner-rest/partner-rest/develop/pricing.md

 ms.localizationpriority: medium
 ---

-# Programmatically retrieve pricing
+# Programmatically retrieve CSP pricing

-This section describes the ways that partners can use the Partner APIs to programmatically retrieve pricing and foreign exchange rates for Azure plan products.
+This section describes the ways that partners can use the Partner APIs to programmatically retrieve CSP pricing and foreign exchange rates for Azure plan products.

 ## Pricing topics